bintangginanjar/www.popmama.com-scrapy/README.md

 - Make sure sqlite is installed by type following command:

 `sqlite3 --version`

+- Don't forget to install SQLite Browser from following URL: [https://sqlitebrowser.org/](https://sqlitebrowser.org/)
+- SQLite Browser is used for viewing database content

 ## **Install Python IDE**
 You can use your favorite IDE :